 It is very remote (4 hours from El Nido, 14 hours by ferry from Manila), but it is sooo worthy.

 The town is more organized and clean than El Nido, people are also nicer.
 Night options are even more limited, but that won’t stop your nights from being memorable, especially if you stay in HOP, also known as the best hostel I ever stayed at.

 An important tip: withdraw enough money for your stay beforehand, in El Nido or Manila.
 The ATM machines don’t always work (especially during weekends and holidays), so you might end up without cash and most places don’t accept credit cards.

 You have two options to get in Coron: a direct flight (usually expensive), or by ferry (from Manila or El Nido).

-I went by ferry from El Nido and went back the same way since my ticket to Bali was from Manila, and my ticket to Manila was from Puerto Princesa.
-It was a little bit long and tiring (an almost 5-hour ferry to El Nido and a 6-hour van to Puerto Princesa), but it was not uncomfortable.
+I went by ferry from El Nido and went back the same way.
+It was a relatively long and tiring journey (a 5-hour ferry to El Nido and a 6-hour van to Puerto Princesa), but it was not too uncomfortable to bare.

-There is also a direct ferry to Manila, it usually takes around 14 hours, but since is overnight it goes pretty fast (according to friends who did the trip).
-However, choose first class tickets (not fancy or expensive at all).
+Another option available is a direct ferry to Manila.
+It usually takes around 14 hours, but considering is overnight the time goes by pretty fast (according to friends who have done the trip).
+However, make sure to choose first class tickets (not fancy or expensive at all).
 The economy class does not have AC and the weather is extremely hot, so you can prevent a lot of suffering for a cheap price.

 It would be impossible for me to recommend anything but the HOP Hostel Coron.
-It was, indeed, the best hostel I have ever stayed in.
+It was the best hostel I have ever stayed in.